 For IABTC1 used in receiver tests only the two outermost UL carriers and two outermost DL carriers within each supported operating band need to be generated by the test equipment.

+For IABTC1 used in receiver tests for IAB node capable of simultaneous operation, only the two outermost UL carriers and two outermost DL carriers within each supported operating band need to be generated by the test equipment, one carrier is generated for IAB-MT and the other carrier is generated for IAB-DU.

 4.7.2.4 IABTC3: Non-contiguous spectrum operation

 The purpose of IABTC3 is to test NR multicarrier non-contiguous aspects.